collabora/gst-python-ml/README.md

 `# cd gst-python-ml && pip install -r requirements.txt`

-Now you should be able to inspect the `objectdetector` element:

-`gst-inspect-1.0 objectdetector`

 #### Docker Cleanup

 If you want to purge existing docker containers and images: